gulzarka/bitly/README.md

 ## Installation:

    - Python3 is required
    - Use pip (or pip3 if there is a conflict with Python2) for installing dependencies:
      `pip install -r requirements.txt`
-  - use virtualenv/venv for isolating the project
+  - use virtualenv/venv for isolating the project:

+          virtualenv venv
+          source venv/bin/activate/

+    - import `load_dotenv` for filing bitly token